Waning

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 19 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 19 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 170 of Meeus index or 1123 from Brown series.

 The length of the current synodic month is 29 minutes shorter than the mean synodic month length.
 It is 5 hours and 40 minutes longer compared to 21st century's shortest synodic month length.

-12 days after point of perigee on 10 October 2013 at 23:06 in ♐ Sagittarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 2 days, until the Moon reaches the point of next apogee on 25 October 2013 at 14:25 in ♋ Cancer.
+12 days since point of perigee on 10 October 2013 at 23:06 in ♐ Sagittarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 2 days until the Moon reaches the point of next apogee on 25 October 2013 at 14:25 in ♋ Cancer.

 The Moon is 403 639 km (250 810 mi) away from Earth and getting further over the next 2 days until the point apogee when Earth-Moon distance is going to be 404 561 km (251 383 mi).

-3 days after descending node on 19 October 2013 at 21:47 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 10 days, until the lunar orbit crosses from South to North in ascending node on 3 November 2013 at 06:52 in ♏ Scorpio.
+3 days after descending node on 19 October 2013 at 21:47 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from South to North in ascending node on 3 November 2013 at 06:52 in ♏ Scorpio.

 At 09:13 the Moon is meeting its standstill point to reach North declination of ∠19.509°.
 This is the year's northernmost lunar standstill of 2013.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-19.511° at the point of next standstill in ♐ Sagittarius on 6 November 2013 at 06:43.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-19.511° at the point of next southern standstill in ♐ Sagittarius on 6 November 2013 at 06:43.

 In 11 days on 3 November 2013 at 12:50 in ♏ Scorpio the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.